Diogomadeira97/Dietpi-NAS/0-Dietpi/README.md

 • Change timezone on 'Language/Regional Options'.

-• Change host name to on security options
+• Change host name to on 'Security Options'.

 • Change the networking to static and enable ipv6 on 'Network Options: Adapters'.